fenago/katacoda-scenarios/apache-kafka/apache-kafka-message-validation/steps/11/text.md

 Now, the show consists in reading all of the events from input-topic and writing them in output-topic.

-**Important:** Interface will keep switching back to terminal 1 because producer is running there after executing above command, you can manually switch by clicking `terminal 3`.
+**Important:** Interface will keep switching back to terminal 1 because producer is running there after executing command, you can manually switch by clicking `terminal 3`.

 #### First terminal